 SANA’A (August 9, 2017) —International aid organizations in Yemen are calling on all actors to lift restrictions on Yemeni airspace and allow for the reopening of the country’s main airport, Sana’a International.

-CARE’s work in Yemen has a common focus on community self-help and women’s empowerment, including women’s literacy, water management, capacity building of local organizations, natural resource management, emergency response and relief assistance to refugees.
+CARE has been continuously active in Yemen since 1993, in projects that work towards reducing poverty.
+CARE’s work in Yemen has a common focus on community self-help and women’s empowerment, including women’s literacy, water management, capacity building of local organizations, emergency response, and relief assistance to refugees.

 In addition, CARE is working in Yemen to help refugees fleeing violence in Syria.

 CARE is one of eight U.S. based international aid organizations to launch a first-ever joint appeal called the Hunger Relief Fund to raise money to stop looming famine and hunger in parts of Africa and Yemen.
 "In the 21st century, innocent children should not be dying from hunger.